tmpstpdwn/Shwal/README.md

 - `shwal` is a bash script to set wallpaper and generate color schemes from an image.
 - It allows you to use templates so that new colorschemes can be applied across many softwares effortlessly.
+- You can also run executables after producing the colorscheme by placing them in `~/.config/shwal/scripts`.
+  This is useful to refresh softwares so that the new coloscheme is in effect.

 ## shwal integrated with lf filemanager.